InformationSystemsAgency/standards/docs/user-satisfaction-widget/en.md

 Separate packages will be released for measure 3, and 4.

 The system implements a 5-point rating system, (Based on CSAT / NPS) that helps service providers gather objective feedback and improve their public services.
-The system can be integrated with multiple channels (for example online digital services, app channels, or by feedback after entering physical locations.
+The system can be integrated with multiple channels (for example online digital services, app channels, or by feedback after entering physical locations).

 ### Rating Scale Definition